Additional Information on Orientation

 Certain issues were evaluated generically for all plants.
 The generic evaluation, NUREG-1437, "Generic Environmental Impact Statement for License Renewal of Nuclear Plants" (GEIS), assessed the scope and impact of environmental effects that would be associated with license renewal at any nuclear power plant site.

 A site-specific supplement to the GEIS is required for reactor license renewal.
-A public "scoping" meeting is held near the plant to get input from the public and local officials on any additional environmental issues and information they believe should be included in the NRC's assessment of the environmental impact.
+The staff holds public "scoping" to get input from the public, local officials and other federal entities on any additional environmental issues and information they believe should be included in the NRC's assessment of the environmental impact.
 The NRC then determines whether the environmental impacts should preclude renewal.

-The NRC recommendation is published for public comment as a draft environmental impact statement and discussed at a second public meeting.
+The NRC recommendation is published for public comment as a draft environmental impact statement and may be discussed at a second public meeting, if there is sufficient public interest.
 After consideration of comments on the draft, the NRC prepares and publishes a final plant-specific supplement to the GEIS.

 Why 40 Years?